astrovm/astrovm.github.io/content/blog/half-life.md

 non essential:
 - hl opposing force (you play the hl 1 story from the perspective of one of your enemies, a soldier, i particularly love this game for the aesthetics, weapons and cool tanks and helicopters)
-- hl blue shift (not essential, you play the hl 1 story from the perspective of one of your friends, a security guard)
+- hl blue shift (you play the hl 1 story from the perspective of one of your friends, a security guard)
 - half-life 2 lost coast (it's just a short tech demo and it feels like an out of context dream you had)

 you should also play portal and portal 2 as they take place in the same universe, but they are different games and cool in their own way.